 Trustees and officers

-Musikilu is Editor-in-Chief at Nigeria’s Premium Times newspaper, which he co-founded.
-He is a member of the International Consortium of Investigative Journalists (ICIJ) and has reported extensively on corruption, human rights and human trafficking.
-A winner of several awards, Musikilu shared a Pulitzer for his team’s reporting on the Panama Papers
+Musikilu is one of Nigeria’s most famous journalists as Editor-in-Chief at Nigeria’s Premium Times newspaper, which he co-founded.
+He is a member of the International Consortium of Investigative Journalists (ICIJ) and won several awards, including a team Pulitzer for his team’s reporting on the Panama Papers.

 Change Management Group

 Julia is a management consultant with over 20 years of experience supporting charities.
-She has built the internationally renowned charity, Consortium For Streetchildren, a global consumer consulting firm, with a team of 40 in Europe, the Middle East and the US.
-Julia is also a founding trustee for Everyone’s Invited.
+She has built the internationally renowned charity, Consortium For Streetchildren as her global consumer consulting firm.

 Jeremy is a Chartered Accountant qualifying with Brebners who specialise in media and entertainment.

 Virginia is a lawyer and heads the Charities and Social Enterprise Team at Hewitsons LLP.
 At GMC, she oversees risk management, effective safeguarding and compliant practices and procedures.
 She is also an interim manager at the Charity Commission